jessekhaira/Pokemon-Superhero-MachineLearning-App/readme.md

 ```
 Then in a browser, visit this URL: http://localhost:3002/.
 To stop the servers, simply press ctrl+c in the terminal that is currently running the servers.

-As a side note, the bash script executed above is responsible for running the express server and flask server in parallel, after
-installing the necessary requirements needed for the app to run (dependencies for the flask server and the app, building the react app into a static bundle, launching the servers, etc.)
+The bash script runs the express server and flask server in parallel, after installing the necessary requirements needed for the app to run.

 ## Features
-* User can input images on the home route and send them to an AI algorithm, which will return the superhero it thinks it most likely is.
-User can see the top prediction, and probabilities for all the classes.
+* User can input images on the home route and send them to an AI algorithm, which will process the data and send back predictions.
+The user can then see the top prediction, and probabilities for all the classes.
 * User can query a deep learning model to generate 1-15 new pokemon names
 * Random inspirational quotes are pulled from an API by react, stored in a cache and displayed on the language generating models route.
 New quotes can be shown on demand.
 * Media queries make website responsive